bensjx/Decision-Tree-Python/README.md

 # Decision-Tree-Python
-Numpy, Pandas and Decision Trees in Python
+An assignment that explores the underlying mechanism behind Decision Trees using Numpy and Pandas.